 Every Social media platform has its own Analytics.
 Don’t just look at them, Put them to use and mold it to your advantage.

 In your calendar, mark those posts/tweets that created engagements.

 To create similar content and see if the pattern continues.

 Measure content across different platforms.
 Is there a pattern?
 Or the audience reaction differs based on the platform?

 The answers to these questions will give you an idea of what works best.
 Having data which you can look at, helps give perspective to your efforts.

 Keep it fresh:

 Don’t get into the habit of repetition.
 Complacency can stop the engagement you’re getting on social media.
 Once people stop responding to a few posts of yours, it might be difficult to reach them.

 Even if your campaign might have clicked earlier, there’s no guarantee that your “fans” or “followers” will stick with you forever.
 You must continue giving them quality content to let them stick with you.

 Don’t keep rotating the same stuff.
 Curate content regularly.
 Use trending topics to your advantage.
 And just keep refreshing your campaign.
-Try to meet and discuss campaign related issues with your team-mates for fresh perspective.
+Try to meet and discuss campaign-related issues with your team-mates for a fresh perspective.
 Or, just shoot questions on social media to get ideas from others.
 Including your followers.